Wage & employment contract

 You will receive a salary for the work you do.

-If you want to know what the median salary is that is usually paid per month in Switzerland for a certain job, you can use the national salary calculator .
+If you want to know what the median salary is that is usually paid per month in Switzerland for a particular activity, you can use the national salary calculator .
 There are major differences between the cantons, so you may earn more in Zurich than in St.Gallen.

 Minimum wage

 In Switzerland, there is no minimum wage at the national level.
-The Canton of St.Gallen has also not defined a minimum wage.
+The canton of St.Gallen has also not defined a minimum wage.
 To this end, trade unions and employers' associations have negotiated minimum wages in some sectors.
-These can be found in the collective or standard employment contract.
+These are included in the collective or standard employment contract.

-In an international comparison, however, Swiss wages are generally high, even though there is no national minimum wage.
+By international standards, however, Swiss wages are generally high, even though there is no national minimum wage.

 Equal pay

-The Federal Constitution and the Equality Act require equal pay for men and women.
-This means that a woman and a man must receive the same salary for equal work.
+The Federal Constitution and the Gender Equality Act require equal pay for men and women.
+This means that a woman and a man must receive the same salary for the same work.

-Your employer usually transfers the salary payment to your bank or postal account at the end of each month.
+Your employer will usually transfer the salary payment to your bank or postal account at the end of each month.

 As a rule, a time wage is agreed.
 The salary is determined according to the hours worked: